-This season, two trends are dominating fall decor: velvet pumpkins and upcycled foam pumpkins from the dollar store.
-Some crafters even combine the two for the ultimate velvet-covered foam pumpkin!
-I’ve put my First Day of Home spin on the dollar store pumpkin craze, too!
-Want in on this action?
-The tutorial below will show you exactly how to upcycle foam pumpkins with paint and decoupage.
+This season, two trends are dominating fall decor: velvet pumpkins and painted styrofoam pumpkins from the dollar store.
+I’ve put my spin on the dollar store pumpkin craze, too!
+Today, I’ll show you exactly how to paint foam pumpkins like the pros.

 This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.
 For more information, please see my disclosures.

 For this project, you’ll need just a few basic supplies.
 This is a great opportunity to reuse existing paint colors!

 - Acrylic paints, chalk paint or latex paint

 Steps for Painted Foam Pumpkin